ab25cq/wi/README.md

 C-F → open the side bar(filer mode)

+This program does not paste to yank when deleting text

 In The Side Bar

 enter → write the file of current window and open the cursor file